dshanske/Static-Maps-API-PHP/README.md

 * `latitude` - optional - Latitude to center the map at.
 Not needed if using the location parameter, or if specifying one or more markers.
 * `longitude` - optional - Longitude to center the map at.
 * `location` - optional - Free-form text that will be geocoded to center the map.
 Not needed if specifying a location with the latitude and longitude parameters, or if a marker is specified.
 * `marker[]` - Specify one or more markers to overlay on the map.
-Parameters are specified as: `key:value;`
+Parameters are specified as: `key:value;`.
+See below for the full list of parameters.
+* `path[]` - Specify one or more paths to draw on the map.
+See below for the full list of parameters to draw a path.

+## Markers

 * `location` - Free-form text that will be geocoded to place the pin
 * `lat` - If a `location` is not provided, you can specify the location with the `lat` and `lng` parameters.
 * `lng` - See above
 * `icon` - Icon to use for the marker.
 Must choose one of the icons provided in this library.
 If an invalid icon is specified, the marker will not be rendered.

-## Markers
+### Built-In Marker Images

 * ![dot-large-blue](images/dot-large-blue.png) `dot-large-blue`
 * ![dot-large-gray](images/dot-large-gray.png) `dot-large-gray`